List of IIHF World Championship medalists

-Following the conclusion of the 2025 edition, 88 tournaments have been staged.
+Following the conclusion of the 2026 edition, 89 tournaments have been staged.
 From 1920 to 1930, the Winter Olympic Games Ice Hockey Tournaments held counted as the World Championships and no tournaments in between were held.
 No championships were held from 1940 to 1946 due to World War II, nor during the Olympic years 1980, 1984 and 1988, nor in 2020 due to COVID-19 pandemic.
 Ten national teams (Note: Canada, United States, Great Britain, Czechoslovakia, Sweden, the Soviet Union, Russia, Finland, Czech Republic and Slovakia.) have won a gold medal at the World Championships, five more national teams (Note: Switzerland, Germany, Austria, West Germany and Latvia.) have won medals.
 Canada has won 53 medals overall and 28 gold, the most of any nation.
 The Soviet Union, which began competing in the year of 1954 and last competed in 1991, captured a medal in each of 34 tournaments they entered.
 In winning the 2006 World Championships, Sweden became the first nation in ice hockey history to win an Olympic gold as well as a separate World Championship in the same season.
 In 2022, Finland repeated this achievement by winning the World Championships at home.

+In 2023, one of the hosts Latvia earned the country's first medal, a bronze, with an overtime win against the United States.
+In 2026, Norway earned the country's first medal, a bronze, with an overtime win against Canada.